Wars of the Roses: Question of succession

 Although there would be no more serious military threat to Henry's rule or the Tudor claim to the throne that threatened a repeat of the Wars of the Roses, individuals also claiming descent from the Plantagenets continued to present challenges to the Tudor dynasty; when Henry VII ascended the throne, there were eighteen other Plantagenet descendants who may be considered to have a stronger claim to the throne, and by 1510 this number had increased by the birth of sixteen Yorkist children.
 However, Henry VIII, as the grandson and heir of the Yorkist king Edward IV, "had a superior Yorkist title to any conceivable rival".
 The De La Pole family continued to attempt to claim the throne; Edmund de la Pole, 3rd Duke of Suffolk, brother of the deceased Earl of Lincoln, was executed in 1513 by Henry VIII for this, while his brother Richard, known as the White Rose and who had conspired to invade England to claim the throne, was killed in battle at Pavia in 1525.
+Meanwhile, to maintain peace with Scotland, Henry VIII's sister, Margaret Tudor was married to James IV in 1503, a huge risk for England when attempting to claim the throne of Scotland, as it would mean Scotland, including France, would also claim the English throne, but, eventually, by the course of a century, the two Kingdoms of England and Scotland would have a joint monarch under the Scottish king, James VI and I.